Willard Johnson (political scientist)

-Willard R. Johnson (born 1935) is an American political scientist and African studies expert.
-He is a professor emeritus of political science at the Massachusetts Institute of Technology.
-Johnson studies the development of political institutions and international relations, with a particular focus on Cameroon and other African countries.
+Willard R. Johnson (November 22, 1935 – October 29, 2023) was an American political scientist and African studies expert.
+He was a professor emeritus of political science at the Massachusetts Institute of Technology.
+Johnson studied the development of political institutions and international relations, with a particular focus on Cameroon and other African countries.
 He was also an activist on issues relating to African politics, for example United States Government disinvestment from South Africa during Apartheid.

+Johnson died on October 29, 2023, at the age of 87.

 Education and early work

-Johnson was born in 1935 in St. Louis, Missouri.
+Johnson was born in St. Louis, Missouri, on November 22, 1935.
 His father was a United States Public Health Service bacteriologist.
 His family moved first to Tuskegee, Alabama, and then to Pasadena, California in 1946, where Johnson attended John Muir High School.

 Johnson studied international relations at the University of California at Los Angeles, where he graduated with a BA degree in 1957.
 While a student at UCLA, Johnson became the president of the student body, which then contained 12,000 students.
 He was also a founding member of a chapter of the NAACP there, and was involved in bringing distinguished speakers to invite at campus, including W. E. B. DuBois.
 In 1961 Johnson completed an MA at the Johns Hopkins University School of Advanced International Studies, later called the Paul H. Nitze School of Advanced International Studies, and in 1965 he obtained a PhD from Harvard University.
 Johnson's PhD dissertation was entitled Cameroon Reunification: The Political Union of Several Africas.
 He studied the recent unification of Cameroon, concluding that the unification of the state preceded coherent political integration and was only partly a reflection of the desires of the populace.